 Yes.
 Our carers are never left unsupported.
 Whatever time of day or night, there is always someone available to provide help, advice and guidance.

-If there’s an emergency within office hours, you can call your dedicated live-in care manager.
-If it happens outside of office hours then you have access to 24/7 support via our dedicated carer helpline.
+If you need assistance within office hours, you can call your dedicated live-in care coordinator or field-based care manager.
+If you urgently need to speak to someone outside of office hours then you have access to 24/7 support via our dedicated carer helpline.
 We’ll provide you with this phone number once you join our team.